Sharing experiences to improve the methods and better work together

 The funding conditions promoted by the former PADL to support initiatives in matters of food security have shown, however, few possibilities to make important productive actions.

 The approach aiming at funding a set of micro-projects originating from the grassroots, but spread on a vast territory, was not very efficient and relevant as a mean to fight against food insecurity.

-Other recognised weaknesses, relative to the weakness of the monitoring, the insufficient perception of the vulnerable groups towards food insecurity, a lack of in-depth knowledge of the vulnerable groups and the real needs, the need to strengthen the dispositions for sustainability, the reduction of micro projects’ sprinkling and concentration to reach a critical mass in structuring domains such as the organisation of the production and processing/marketing sectors, strengthen local initiatives and a partnership with the savings and credit insurances (MUTEC), with the producers organisations for the sectors of production and the warrantage through microfinance.
+Other recognized weaknesses, relative to the weakness of the monitoring, are the insufficient perception of the vulnerable groups towards food insecurity, a lack of in-depth knowledge of the vulnerable groups and the real needs, the need to strengthen the dispositions for sustainability, the reduction of micro-projects’ sprinkling and concentration to reach a critical mass in structuring domains such as the organization of the production and processing/marketing sectors, strengthen local initiatives and a partnership with the savings and credit insurances (MUTEC), with the producers organizations for the sectors of production and the warrants through microfinance.